scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 Python that features a JIT that allows one to execute pure Python code at close to C-speeds.
 Numba_ uses the LLVM_ compiler infrastructure to generate machine code that can rival native C code.
 Numba also supports execution on GPUs.
-There are also libraries like Pythran_ that transpile a subset of Python to C++ and support multi-core execution using OpenMP.
+There are also compilers like Pythran_ that transpile a subset of Python to C++ and support multi-core execution using OpenMP.
+Cython_ is a much used and mature compiler that makes it possible to write code in a mixture of Python and C. Cython also provides loop parallelism using OpenMP.
 Packages like cppimport_ and pybind11_ make it a breeze to integrate Python with C++ code.
 In addition, there are powerful interfaces to GPUs via packages like PyOpenCL_ or PyCUDA_.
 Of these, Numba has matured a great deal and is both easy to use and versatile.

 Given this context, one may wonder why Compyle exists at all.
-While compyle grew out of a project that pre-dates numba, the real reason that compyle exists is that solves a different problem from most of the existing tools.
+While Compyle grew out of a project that pre-dates Numba, the real reason that Compyle exists is that solves a different problem from most of the existing tools.
 Understanding this requires a bit of a context.
 As a prototypical example, we look at a simple molecular dynamics simulation where :math:`N` particles